 According to the Translated VP, “To our knowledge, this is the only human-in-the-loop system that is capable of leveraging context and backend users feedback to adapt the output in real-time (<1sec).
 This was the result of two EU-funded research projects led by the partners, MateCat and ModernMT.”

-This article was updated on August 7, 2020 to include the selection of other consortia, which the European Parliament have not as yet named.
+This article was first updated on August 7, 2020 to include the selection of other consortia, which the European Parliament had not as yet named.
+The full set of winners has since been published.